PLEASE NOTE: This post was originally published in 2019. It has been updated to reflect currently available products, features, and functionality.

 At its core is a repeatable modeling technique that consists of just three main types of tables:

-Links give you the flexibility to absorb structural and business rule changes without re-engineering (and therefore without reloading any data).
+Links are designed to be many-to-many structures that give you the flexibility to absorb any cardinality and business rule changes without re-engineering (and therefore without reloading any data).

-As we have said in the past, Snowflake is an ANSI SQL RDBMS with pay-as-you-go pricing.
-We support tables and views like all the relational solutions on the market today.
-Since, from a data modeling perspective, DV is specific way and pattern for designing tables for your data warehouse, there are no issues implementing one in Snowflake.
+Snowflake is an ANSI SQL RDBMS with consumption-based pricing, and supports tables and views like all the relational solutions on the market today.
+Because, from a data modeling perspective, Data Vault (DV) is a specific way and pattern for designing tables for your data warehouse, there are no issues implementing one in Snowflake.

-In fact, with our combination of MPP compute clusters, optimized columnar storage format, and our patent-pending Adaptive Data Warehouse technology, I think you will get better results with your DV loads and queries with less effort than you get today on your legacy data warehouse solutions.
+In fact, with Snowflake’s combination of MPP compute clusters, optimized columnar storage format, and adaptive data warehouse technology, I think you will get better results with your DV loads and queries with less effort than you get today on your legacy data warehouse solutions.
 Remember that with Snowflake you don’t need to pre-plan partitioning or distribution keys, or build indexes to get great performance.
-That is all handled as part of our Dynamic Query Optimization feature that uses our secure cloud-based metadata store and sophisticated feedback loop to monitor and tune your queries based on data access patterns and resource availability among other things.
+That is all handled as part of Snowflakes’s dynamic query optimization feature that uses its secure, cloud-based metadata store and sophisticated feedback loop to monitor and tune your queries based on data access patterns and resource availability, among other things.

-Because our customers are getting such great query performance (some up to 100x improvement), I think Snowflake will be a great place to try virtualizing your information mart (i.e., reporting) layer that you expose to your BI tools.
+Because Snowflake customers are getting improved query performance (in some cases, up to 100x improvement), I think Snowflake can be a great place to try virtualizing your information mart (i.e., reporting) layer that you expose to your BI tools.

 Data Vault 2.0

 For those of you interested in implementing the DV 2.0 specification, Snowflake can handle that as well.
-We have a built in MD5 hash function so you can implement MD5-based keys and do your change data capture using the DV 2.0 HASH_DIFF concept.
+It has a built-in MD5 hash function so you can implement MD5-based keys and do your change data capture using the DV 2.0 HASH_DIFF concept.

-Not only does Snowflake support DV 2.0 use of hash functions, you can also take advantage of Snowflake’s Multi-table Insert (MTI) when loading your main DV tables.
-With this feature you can load multiple tables in parallel from a single source table.
+Not only does Snowflake support DV 2.0 use of hash functions, but you can also take advantage of Snowflake’s multi-table insert (MTI) when loading your Data Vault Logarithmic point-in-time (PIT) tables.
+With this feature, you can load multiple PIT tables in parallel from a single join query from your Data Vault.

-If you are interested in learning more about DV, there is a website dedicated to DV, and a few books on the subject that you might want to peruse:
+If you are interested in learning more about DV, there is a website dedicated to it as well as a few books on the subject that you might want to peruse: